srcspider/nightdragon/README.md

-*Please inspect your project's `drafts` folder for any additional dependencies, such as node server files, etc. You will have to follow the instruction provided by each since convering them is outside the scope of this document.*
+*Please inspect your project's `drafts` folder for any additional dependencies, such as node server files, etc. You will have to follow the instruction provided by each since covering them is outside the scope of this document.*

 ## Congratulations on completing the setup